ibm-cloud-docs/BlockStorage/getting-started.md

 Storage traffic ought to be isolated from other traffic types, and not be directed through firewalls and routers.
 For more information, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#isolatedstoragetraffic).

 Storage traffic is included in the total network usage of Public virtual servers.
-For more information about the limits that might be imposed by the service, see the [virtual server Documentation](/docs/virtual-servers?topic=virtual-servers-about-virtual-servers).
+For more information about the limits that can be imposed by the service, see the [virtual server Documentation](/docs/virtual-servers?topic=virtual-servers-about-virtual-servers).
 {: tip}

 ## Submitting your order